 Writes one leading training provider on their website.
 Imagine the highs and lows of the day as the caffeine and sugar kicks in and out.

 Checkout: We encourage our Learners to drink only water.
 Plus, we provide plain popcorn because it is an energy food that releases energy slowly avoiding the highs and lows that sugar causes.

-#17 Training Outsourcing – The Key to Behavioural Change is Habits
+#17 Outsource Training – Behavioural Change = Habits

 So, we know that we forget most of what we have learnt pretty quickly and we probably also know that unless we use the learning, it goes.
 Challenge your training providers on their expertise in creating habits because we know that if a Learner creates a habit using the new skills then they are likely to use it for life.

 Checkout: We have challenged ourselves to understand habit formation from BJ Fogg’s work on habits, who is regarded as the father of habit research.
 Our Sticky Pieces follow his research on habit formation.